Rodney Dale: Writing and publishing

 In parallel with his work at Cambridge Consultants, Dale developed his career as an author, writing a series of articles on new technology for The Engineer as well as the first biography of artist–illustrator Louis Wain.
 Louis Wain: The Man Who Drew Cats (1968; republished in 1991 and 2000) renewed national interest in Wain and led to an exhibition of his works, which Dale helped to organise, at the Victoria & Albert Museum (London) in December 1972.

 Dale left Cambridge Consultants in 1976 to become a full-time writer, both of books and commercial literature.
 Among the books he wrote during this period were The Manna Machine (1978) and The Kaballah Decoded (1978), both co-authored with the linguist George Sassoon.
 He also wrote The World of Jazz (1980) and The Sinclair Story (1985), a biography of the entrepreneur Sir Clive Sinclair.

 In the mid-1970s, Dale began collecting apocryphal anecdotes, which at the time were sometimes termed "whale-tumour stories," now more commonly known as contemporary or urban legends.
-This resulted in publication of The Tumour in the Whale: A Collection of Modern Myths (1978), the first popular compilation of and commentary on contemporary or urban legends.
+This resulted in the publication of The Tumour in the Whale: A Collection of Modern Myths (1978), the first popular compilation of and commentary on contemporary or urban legends.
 American folklorist Jan Brunvand has described this as "a landmark work".
 In 1976, Dale coined the word "foaf" (for "friend of a friend") to describe apocryphal narratives involving someone at some distance from the teller.
 He used this word in The Tumour in the Whale to signify that an anecdote in question "has been reported from several quarters, that its provenance is shady, [and] that it is almost certainly a whale-tumour story".
 In recognition of this concept, the ISCLR in 1985 named its quarterly newsletter FoafTale News.
 "Foaf" was added to the Oxford English Dictionary in 2009.
 Dale continued his work on contemporary legends with the publications of It's True ...
 It Happened to a Friend: A Collection of Urban Legends (1984) and The Wordsworth Book of Urban Legend: Tall Tales for Our Times (2005).

 In 1984, Dale co-founded Business Literature Services Ltd. (now known as Flag Communication Ltd.), a publishing house devoted to business-related writing.
 He then founded Fern House Publishing in 1990.
 Between 1992 and 1994, Dale served as series editor and writer for eight Discoveries & Inventions books for the British Library.
 He wrote three novels: About Time (1995), The Secret World of Zoë Golding (2010), and The New Life of Hannah Brooks (2013), and he held performances of a one-man show called "Hello, Mrs Fish."

 Dale died in Cottenham, Cambridgeshire on 29 March 2020, at the age of 86.